cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-softlayer.md

 ## Example II

-This example will show how to use windows virtual server type in this plugin, declare all needed properties and use post provision script
+This example will show how to use the windows virtual server type in this plugin, declare all needed properties and use the post provision script

 {% togglecloak id=2 %}